About the CHSPE

 To pass the CHSPE and receive a Certificate of Proficiency, you must pass both the Mathematics section and the English Language Arts section (which requires passing the Language subtest and the Reading subtest).
 You do not have to pass both sections on the same day, nor do you have to pass the two English Language Arts subtests on the same day.
 (Note that, on the Language subtest, both the multiple-choice questions and the writing task must be completed at the same test administration.)

 There is no limit to the number of times you may take the CHSPE, but you must register and pay the current test fee each time.
+For additional information on passing scores, please review the CHSPE Test Specifications document on the Resources page of the website.

 Attending School After Passing the CHSPE